David LaRue Alexander is an avid poet who first developed a love for poetry when he wrote his

 Susan Spaeth Cherry began her writing career as a journalist for newspapers and magazines nationwide.
 A persistent need to express herself creatively led her to start writing poetry in mid-life.
 Her work, which has won many awards, has been published in a variety of literary magazines and poetry anthologies.
 She is the author of five poetry collections: I Am the Pool's Perimeter, Reflecting Pool, Breaking Into the Safe of Life, Sonata in the Key of Being, and Hole to Whole.
 Susan is now setting her poetry to music she writes herself.
 Other composers have also created songs from her poems.

 Dave Christensen (February 17, 1921 - July 28, 2014) was retired (1984) from Southern Illinois University (Geography).
 His concerns were

 the Earth's overpopulation and the multi-crises the human family faces.
 He

-has written 3 books on those subjects, and another is about to come out,
+wrote 3 books on those subjects, and another was about to come out,

 also as an e-book.

 Christine Cianciosi's poetry has appeared in the Prairie Light Review, fall 2011, spring and fall 2012, and spring 2013.
 She lives in Winfield and is an active member and employee of the Theosophical Society in America.
 Currently she is attending College of DuPage and pursuing studies in writing and literature.
 Hobbies and interests include meditation, writing poetry, photography, and reading and studying spiritual texts for personal growth.